ManucrackYT/LapsusClient/README.md

 ## Using the installation scripts

 An easy way to install Lapsus Client is by using our script, simply run this command as root.
 The script will do everything for you.
-**Before using the script, check you don't have NodeJS installed on your system**
+**Before using the script, check you have a supported NodeJS version installed on your system**

 ```bash
 bash <(curl -s https://script.lapsusdev.tech)